mariansopoliga/election-scraper/README.md

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system.<br><br>

 **Prerequisites**